Long term deposits are investments with the Belgian Debt Agency for a period of more than 1 year at a previously known interest rate.

 - the interest accrued on the capital to be repaid, on the basis of an Actual/Actual calculation;

 - a termination fee for which the amount is positive or negative depending on the evolution of market rates.
-The Treasury calculates this amount on the capital to be repaid in the following way:
+The Agency calculates this amount on the capital to be repaid in the following way:

-- The Treasury sets a new interest rate on the term still outstanding on the deposit which corresponds to the interpolation of the yields of the linear bonds on the secondary market for a similar term, plus 25 basis points;
+- The Agency sets a new interest rate on the term still outstanding on the deposit which corresponds to the interpolation of the yields of the linear bonds on the secondary market for a similar term, plus 25 basis points;

-- The Treasury then calculates for every future interest payment the difference between the future interest payments for the long term deposit and the interest payments which would be payable by the Treasury on the basis of this new interest rate.
+- The Agency then calculates for every future interest payment the difference between the future interest payments for the long term deposit and the interest payments which would be payable by the Agency on the basis of this new interest rate.
 If the new interest rate is higher than the long term deposit rate, these differences are negative, but if the new interest rate is lower than the long term deposit rate, the differences are positive;

 - these differences in interest are then updated according to the new interest rates, and added up;